 7) Mites and Ticks (Acariasis)

-Can snakes get sick from humans?
-They definitely can.
-If you don’t wash your hands after handling a snake, you can pass on ticks and mites.
-And according to a study in the IJoP, they can cause dermatitis in people, too.
+If you don’t wash your hands after handling a snake, you can pass on ticks and mites to other snakes that you own.

-The external parasites such as mites and ticks that affect snakes are similar to those that affect other pets.
-They feed on your snake’s blood to survive and pass from snake to snake.
+External parasites, such as mites and ticks, feed on your snake’s blood to survive and pass from snake to snake.
 However, they don’t live on the snake itself, but in its enclosure.

-Mites are small brown pinhead dots, whereas ticks are a little bigger.
+Mites are small brown pinhead dots, whereas ticks are bigger.
 They give your snake raised scales when they burrow underneath to get to your snake’s skin.
-In the worst-case scenario, a large load of external parasites can cause anemia (lack of iron in the blood) due to feeding so much.
+Bad cases can cause anemia (lack of iron in the blood) because they’ve been feeding on the snake so much.

-You should also completely clear out their enclosure, cleaning everything that you can, and throwing away anything you can’t.
-Use the anti-parasite spray on everything that you can and perform a visual inspection for both parasites and eggs before putting your snake back in.
+Completely clear out the enclosure, cleaning everything that you can, and throwing away anything you can’t.
+Use the anti-parasite spray on everything that you can, and perform a visual inspection for parasites and eggs before putting your snake back inside.

 8) Internal Parasites